linusjf/RIAY/January2025.md

 That was an intense journey with Father Mike,on our own salvation and the salvation of our loved ones.
 God is Love and He desires Salvation of the whole World.
 More than we desire the salvation of our loved ones God is already pursuing us.\* _And for those gone astray, the Good shepherd goes in search, not wanting to lose even one.
 He searches and brings us back to His flock._ _He reveals His heart to those who respond and co-operate with His Will for mankind.
 He did reveal this to our blessed Mother of when she appeared to the 3 visionaries, to pray many Rosaries for poor sinners and taught them to pray a special prayer after every decade.
 So precious._ _Our life is precious, bought by the Blood Of The Lamb and we need to take that seriously asking grace to reflect on our life and our living.
 Does it please God?_ _Do we please Him or the World?Do we know our Worth?_
 _When we die we either will go to heaven or hell._ \*How we live here, what we do now matters.
 Let us not be afraid but Trust God.
 We are Christians.and Christians are people of Hope.
 The Hope that comes from God Himself.
 Thank you Lord for Your Saving Grace and Your Love for us all.
 May the whole world respond to that grace and co-operate and desire our own salvation and the salvation of the whole world.
 May the whole world be Sanctified Sanctified and purified.
 Amen.

+### AI-Generated Summary: Overview of the Fatima Prayer and Christian Hope

+**_Main Topics Discussed_**

+- **Fatima Prayer**: The prayer "Oh my Jesus, forgive us our sins..." was given by Our Lady of Fatima to encourage praying for sinners and souls in need of mercy.
+It is recited at the end of each rosary decade.
+- **Christian Hope**: A grace from God, hope involves trusting in salvation for oneself and others, rooted in God’s love (Matthew 18).
+- **Four Last Things**: Reflection on death, judgment, Heaven, and Hell fosters a balanced perspective—hopeful yet serious about salvation.
+- **Role of Prayer**: Participating in God’s saving work by entrusting others to Him with confidence in His mercy.

+**_Key Takeaways_**

+1. **Hope and Seriousness**: Authentic hope avoids flippancy but embraces sober reflection on eternal realities.
+1. **Salvation as a Shared Mission**: Individuals are called to repent and collaborate with God for others’ salvation, prioritizing eternal concerns over trivialities.
+1. **Avoiding Fear**: For those in grace, excessive fear of Hell is counterproductive; a right relationship with God fosters hope and trust.

+**_Notable Insights_**

+- "Prayer is participation in God’s saving work."
+- "Christian hope combines confidence in God’s mercy with seriousness about judgment."
+- The Fatima prayer aligns with Mary’s request to intercede for souls, especially the most vulnerable.

+**_Conclusion_**

+The text underscores a hopeful yet earnest approach to salvation, urging personal holiness and active spiritual work for others.
+The Fatima prayer serves as a tool for this mission, grounded in trust in God’s mercy.

 ## January 23,2025